Liumouliu/OriCNN/README.md

 # Contact

-If you have any questions, drop me an email (Liu.Liu@anu.edu.au)
+If you have any questions, drop me an email (u1013337@anu.edu.au)